 June 30, 2024 – Chicago, Illinois

-I am whiling time away at the car rental complex at O’Hare International Airport in Chicago, waiting for friends to arrive from afar.
-I just dropped off the rental that served me well on my two-state tour of Michigan and Indiana.
-Leaving Michigan Dunes, I headed westerly around the southern shore of Lake Michigan into the concrete jungle of Chicago, the Windy City.
-Traveling through the city on elevated highways gives one a dramatic view of the cityscape, which includes tall structures and twisting roadways.
-This was a different perspective than seeing the tiny silhouetted skyscrapers across the lake from the dunes yesterday.
-Wind is the theme of the day, as it was kicking up the surf this morning.
+This morning, I left Indiana Dunes National Park, where I enjoyed a leisurely day of exploring the dunes and beaches and spent the night sleeping out.
+I headed westerly around the southern shore of Lake Michigan into the concrete jungle of Chicago, the Windy City.
+Traveling through the city on elevated highways gives one a dramatic view of the cityscape of tall skyscrapers and twisting roadways.
+This was a different perspective than seeing the tiny structures sticking up in the distance, silhouetted in the setting sun across the lake as seen from atop the dunes yesterday.
+Wind is the theme of the day, as it was kicking up the surf on Lake Michigan this morning.
 Wouldn’t it be cool if a drum corps did McCoy Tyner’s Fly with the Wind as a theme repertoire?
+I cued that up on the car stereo as I flew along the elevated highways through Chi-town.

 June 31, 2024 – Naperville, Illinois.